Encore Fellows Program

 The Intel Encore Career Fellows program offers Encore Fellowships to all of Intel’s U.S.-based, retirement-eligible employees interested in transitioning to social purpose work and contributing to their community.
 Crafted to provide nonprofits and social impact organizations access to skilled, experienced talent, the Intel Encore Career Fellows program can help you quickly build organizational capacity.

-- Intel Encore Career Fellows must begin fellowship within 6 months of their retirement date.
+- Intel Encore Career Fellows must begin their fellowship within 6 months of their retirement date.

 - Matches are based on mutual agreement only; a match is not guaranteed.